pedro-mendonca/GP-Convert-PT-AO90/readme.txt

 2. Variant translation table only with green automatically converted strings, with highlighted conversion diffs

 == Changelog ==

+= 1.2.3 =
+*   Add plurals to original text in the translation row preview.
+*   Add plural forms labels.

 = 1.2.2 =
 *   Add prepare to print out to root translation preview row.